-Counseling services are provided by a staff of New York State licensed mental health professionals and supervised graduate level interns.
+Counseling services are provided by a staff of New York state licensed mental health professionals and supervised graduate-level interns.
 Counseling Services also works in collaboration with locally licensed psychiatric nurse practitioners to provide medication management and consultation services for clients receiving counseling services.
-Theses medication management services are located in Latham, Albany, and Clifton Park.
+Theses medication management services are located in Latham, Albany and Clifton Park.

-Counseling Services also provides the following services:
+Counseling Services also provides the following:

-- Crisis Intervention
+- Crisis intervention

-- Mandated mental health and/or substance abuse assessments
+- Mandated mental health and/or substance-abuse assessments

-- Consultations to faculty, staff, students, and parents
+- Consultations to faculty, staff, students and parents

-- Referrals to on-campus & off-campus services
+- Referrals to on-campus and off-campus services

 Common issues often addressed in counseling (but not limited too): depression, anxiety, stress, anger, relationship difficulties, alcohol and substance abuse, sexual assault and/or rape, motivation, self confidence, (etc).